-In light of the loss recorded by the parent company IGD SIIQ SpA (which waives the distribution requirement) and with a view to safeguarding financial stability and the investment grade profile, the Board of Directors has proposed that shareholders not approve distribution of a dividend for 2020, subject to the approval of the financial statements for the year ended on 31 December 2020 and the Directors’ Report on Operations.
+In 2020 in light of the loss recorded by the parent company IGD SIIQ SpA (which waives the distribution requirement) and with a view to safeguarding financial stability and the investment grade profile, the dividend for the year ended on 31 December 2020 wasn’t distributed.

 This difficult decision is to be viewed as one-off and unforeseen, triggered by the exceptional circumstances that developed as a result of the pandemic; in fact, IGD’s Board of Directors proposed to the Shareholders’ Meeting, to be held on 14 April 2022, to distribute a dividend that offers an attractive remuneration to its shareholders.

 In the next 3 years IGD will become again a dividend company with a distributions that are expected to grow over the life of the plan: it is intention of the management to propose a dividend distribution of € 0.25-0.30 in 2022, and subsequently increase the pay-out until reaching €0.50 per share in 2024*.